Broad-based experiences and quality facilities

 Research and Scholarly Activity

 Scholarly activity is an integral part of a vibrant residency program.
 A culture of scholarly inquiry is a thread woven within the daily fiber of the program.
 Our Evidence Informed Decision Making Gold Certification Program focuses on the clinical application of Evidence Based Medicine and Information Mastery.
 Residents obtain certification upon graduation.
 We foster concepts of lifelong learning and the ability to answer clinical questions at the point of care using the best evidence.
-Particularly in the area of population health, our research footprint continues to impressively expand including the newly established Hanna Center for Primary Care Research.
+Particularly in population health, our research footprint continues to expand, including the Hanna Center for Primary Care Research.
 Residents complete at least one scholarly activity project during their residency.